JamesWoolfenden/terraform-aws-artifactory/README.md

 - SSL termination, requires upfront provision of non ACM certificate rather than termination of SSL at an ELB.
 - Creates an IAM user.
 - Generates access keys for IAM user and adds it to filesystem of an instance.
-- Security groups very open
+- Security groups very very open

 ## Terraform Template For Artifactory Enterprise